ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 1. Show a placeholder of the embedded media in the editor (see e.g. how a tweet is presented in the [demo](#demo) above).
 2. Produce a [semantic `<oembed url="...">` tag](#semantic-data-output-default) in the data output from the editor.
 This output makes it possible to later use proxy services to [display the content of these media on your website](#displaying-embedded-media-on-your-website).

-The above limitations can be overcome with the help of proxy services like Iframely or Embedly, which is explained in the [configuration guide below](#using-external-services-for-preview).
+The above limitations can be overcome with the help of proxy services like Iframely or Embedly.
+If you are interested in this solution, see the [Iframely integration with CKEditor 5](https://iframely.com/docs/ckeditor) documentation page for the details.

 ## Configuration